High risk for severe weather issued for second time in March across southeast

 Stay up to date with the latest threat and updates with severe weather across the southeast U.S. HERE.

 A Tornado Watch was issued for portions of western and northern Alabama, northwest Georgia, central and eastern Mississippi, and south central Tennessee in particular until 8 PM Thursday night for this risk.
-This means the entire area highlighted in red below contains conditions favorable for the development of strong, long track tornadoes through tonight.
+Southern Illinois and Indiana, as well as western and central Kentucky and Tennessee are included in a watch as well.
+This means the areas highlighted in red below contains conditions favorable for the development of strong, long track tornadoes through tonight.

 The SPC has called this a particularly dangerous situation as numerous, strong tornadoes are expected along with widespread damaging winds up to 80 mph, and hail up to the size of baseballs likely.
 A favorable environment for strong storms to develop will continue through tonight with multiple rounds of storms expected, which is why the watch was issued.